jleonard2099/LHG_CollegeBB/README.md

 # Project Status #
 ## Current ##
-Code has been re-worked to compile in a modern environment.
-Code is in progress of being re-factored for menu navigation, along with consolidating so it can be supported for Linux / Mac compile in QB64.
+Code has been adapted to compile in a modern environment and re-factored.
+Most obvious GUI bugs have been fixed, Menu navigation is improved and code has been consolidated tremendously in a move towards adding ability to compile for Linux / Mac in QB64.

-Things are almost complete, code has been compiled and tested.
-Anticipate finished product before 2023.
+All compiled code has been thoroughly tested, known bugs documented (including those from the original game (of which I know about.

 ## Road Map ##
 ### Phase 1 ###
-Nearly complete.
-The focus has been completely on refactoring code and first steps towards consistency / cleanup.
-- Make wording of menus and options consistent for all products
-- Make subroutines for all repeated code
+Completed.

 ### Phase 2 ###
 This phase will start to identify these as new games, and involve these short and simple goals:
 - Update standards for code
+	- Make wording of menus and options consistent for all products
 	- variable names, config files, etc.
 	- document purpose of functions
 - Improve file, path and error handling to provide helpful messages
 - Further improve code efficiency and consistency
+	- Make subroutines for all repeated code
-	- global Team Selection routine
+	- Global Team Selection routine
-	- consistent operation for the same functions in each game
+	- Consistent operation for the same functions in each game
 - Updating the games to support modern rules
 - Bug fixes / etc. as reported by longtime users and playtesters